Just because newborn babies can’t tell you they feel pain doesn’t mean they don’t feel pain. They do. And parents can help.

 This is particularly a problem for babies who need many medical procedures after they are born, such as premature babies, babies with certain birth defects, and those who have birth complications or get sick shortly after birth.
 But even perfectly healthy babies may have some painful procedures, such as heel sticks for newborn screening tests, immunizations, or circumcisions.

-That’s why the American Academy of Pediatrics (AAP) recently released an updated policy statement on the prevention and management of procedural pain in newborns: to lessen the pain newborns experience.
+That’s why the American Academy of Pediatrics (AAP) created a policy statement on the prevention and management of procedural pain in newborns: to lessen the pain newborns experience.
 While the policy statement is written for health care providers, it’s important for the parents of newborns to be aware of it too.

 We certainly need to avoid doing painful procedures in the first place.
 The policy statement does say that we should be very thoughtful and careful when it comes to choosing to do painful things to babies.
 But some of the painful things we do are either necessary or very helpful to the health of babies now and in the future.

 Luckily, there are things health care providers — and parents — can do.

 It turns out that even something as simple as holding a baby during a procedure can make a difference.
 Swaddling the baby, or just holding him or her in a bent position with the arms tight against the body, has been shown to lessen pain.
 So has breastfeeding during the procedure — or giving expressed breast milk.
 It also can help to simply look at and gently talk to the baby, while stroking the face or back.
 If a child is very sick or the procedure is complicated, it may not be practical to hold, nurse, or stroke and talk to a baby during a procedure, but it certainly could be done during a heel stick or immunization.